How to Right-Click on a Mac: Every Method by Device (2026)

 A regular two-button mouse from Logitech, Microsoft, or any other brand works on a Mac with no drivers.
 Plug it in or pair it over Bluetooth, and the physical right button right-clicks straight away.

 If your third-party mouse has extra buttons or a tilt wheel, those advanced features may need the maker’s app.
 The plain right-click never does.
-For Bluetooth mice that won’t connect at all, our guide on Bluetooth not available on Mac walks through the controller reset that usually brings the radio back.
+For Bluetooth mice that won’t connect at all, the Bluetooth not available on Mac guide walks through the controller reset that usually brings the radio back.

 #Picking the Right Method for Your Device